byuflowlab/Mex.jl/README.md

 ## Credits

-This package was originally based on the [`mexjulia`](https://github.com/juliamatlab/mexjulia) project, which was designed to embed early versions of Julia into the MATLAB process.
+The starting point for the development of this package was the [`mexjulia`](https://github.com/juliamatlab/mexjulia) project, which was designed to embed early versions of Julia into the MATLAB process.